 Regular inspection of the playing field is essential to identify and eliminate potential hazards.

-• Organize Equipment Storage: Keep extra balls and equipment off the field and stored safely to avoid clutter and tripping hazards.
+- Organize Equipment Storage: Keep extra balls and equipment off the field and store them safely to avoid clutter and tripping hazards.

 7. Secure Goals Properly